gnugat/redaktilo/README.md

 * you can open a file
 * you can then navigate in the file to select a line
-* next, you can insert a new line above/under the current line
+* next, you can insert a new line above/under the current line or change the current line
 * finally you can save the changes on the filesystem

 **Caution**: still under heavy development (but BC breaks might not be frequent).